 What is FIDIC Contracts

-FIDIC Contracts are the leading documents used outside the UK. (for forming contracts in the construction industry).
+Choosing suitable FIDIC contract is very important for the smooth execution of a project.
+FIDIC Contracts are the leading documents used outside the UK. (for forming contacts in the construction industry).
 International Federation of Consulting Engineers or Fédération Internationale des Ingénieurs-Conseils draft and publish these FIDIC Contracts.
 Red book and the yellow book are the best known of these contracts.
 FIDIC issued many contracts to carry out the work recently.

 Moreover, this article covers a wide range of methods and projects.
 So, all the contractors who work outside the UK will meet the conditions of the FIDIC contracts.
 When the sub-contractors are operating internationally, they will also encounter conditions derived by the same.
 In addition to this, now we are going to describe the primary forms of contracts.